fazghfr/Blog-Midterm-Pweb/README.md

     adding view for login and register
     those are handled by fauzan

 ## Vito Febrian Ananta - 50%
     Handling migration for comments and blog.
-And how those two entities interact. the CRUD for both are handled by this person.
+And how those two entities interact. the CRUD for both entities.

+    polishing the view for all posts, spesific posts, and comments.

-    adding view for viewing posts, navbar, and so on
+    adding view for viewing posts, navbar, and so on those are handled by vito